palmtreephp/form/README.md

 | [NotBlank](src/Constraint/NotBlank.php)  | Ensures the field is not empty.
 Allows values of '0'
 | [Email](src/Constraint/Email.php)        | Ensures the field is a valid email address
 | [Number](src/Constraint/Number.php)      | Ensures the field is numeric and optionally between a range
+| [Length](src/Constraint/Length.php)      | Ensures the field has a minimum and/or maximum length of characters
+| [Match](src/Constraint/Match.php)        | Ensures the field matches another fields value.
+Useful for password confirmations

 By default, all fields have a NotBlank constraint.
 Email fields have an email constraint and number fields a Number constraint.